-By the end of the second year, students should have completed an additional six seminars, including at least four in the German Department, as well as the second foreign language requirement.
+By the end of the second year, students should have completed an additional six seminars, including at least four in the German Department (as well as cross-listed seminars), as well as the second foreign language requirement.
 In addition, those aspects of scholarship and oral communication detailed above should have begun to coalesce around a research agenda, which is to say that the student should have become aware of a (still broad) scholarly terrain within which research will take place.